 Tara L. Moore, Ph.D.

 Dr. Moore received her B.A. in psychology from the University of Calgary and her doctorate in Anatomy and Neurobiology from this department in 2000.
 She is currently a co-investigator in the Laboratory of Cognitive Neurobiology with Drs.
-Moss, Rosene and Killiany.
+Moss, Rosene, Killiany and Mortazavi.
 This laboratory investigates the effects of aging and age-related disease on the structure and function of the cerebral cortex in non-human primates.
-Specifically, she is involved in the cognitive assessment of the non-human primates in studies of normal aging.
-In addition, she and Dr. Rosene have developed a non-human primate model of cortical ischemia.
-This model uses young and middle aged animals to investigate the recovery and re-organization of the motor cortex following an ischemic injury and the efficacy of therapeutics to enhance the recovery of function.

-Dr. Moore teaches Human Anatomy and Osteology in the Forensic Anthropology program and Neurobiology of Aging in the department of Anatomy and Neurobiology.
+Dr. Moore teaches Professional Skills and Human Anatomy and Osteology in the Forensic Anthropology program and Neurobiology of Aging in the department of Anatomy and Neurobiology.
 Dr. Moore is also the Chair of the Institutional Animal Use and Care Committee, a member of the Department of Neurology and a member of the Animal Research Advisory Committee and Animal Core Advisory Committee at the School of Medicine.
 Also, she is a member of the American Heart Association Bioengineering Clinical Study Section.